Electrokinetic Effects on Flow and Ion Transport in Charge-Patterned Corrugated Nanochannels: Theoretical background and model design

-In effect, the nonlinear coupling between ionic charge and surface potential instantiates a tangential electric field (parallel to the channel walls) that cannot be offset by charge equilibration in the electrolyte alone.
-Instead, the field sustains \textit{out-of-equilibrium} electrochemical advection currents, whose energy input is, presumably, supplied by the space-varying electric field that necessarily emerges in the abutting solid.

-\section{Numerical implementation}
+\subsection{Numerical implementation}

-The coupled set of partial differential equations (see (\ref{eq:continuity_non_dim}–\ref{eq:Poisson_non_dim})) is solved using a combination of finite difference and finite volume methods implemented in the Python platform.
-To permit the equations to be evaluated on a rectilinear grid, we employ a domain mapping procedure, $(\tilde{x},\tilde{y})\to (X,Y)$, that transforms the curvilinear boundaries in the physical domain, $\tilde{\boldsymbol{x}}=\tilde{x}\mathbf{e}_x+\tilde{y}\mathbf{e}_y$, to rectilinear coordinates in a transformed domain, $\boldsymbol{X}=X\mathbf{e}_X+Y\mathbf{e}_Y$~\citep{thompson1982boundary}.
-Our chosen mapping is defined mathematically by
+The coupled set of partial differential equations~(\ref{eq:continuity_non_dim})--(\ref{eq:Poisson_non_dim}) is solved using a combination of finite difference and finite volume methods implemented in the Python programming language.
+To permit the equations to be solved on a rectilinear grid, we employ a domain mapping procedure, $(\tilde{x},\tilde{y})\to(X,Y)$, that transforms the curvilinear boundaries in the physical domain, $\tilde{\bm{x}}=\tilde{x}\mathbf{e}_x+\tilde{y}\mathbf{e}_y$, to rectilinear coordinates in a transformed domain, $\bm{X}=X\mathbf{e}_x+Y\mathbf{e}_y$~\cite{thompson1982boundary}.
+We employ a staggered (MAC, Marker-and-Cell) grid arrangement~\cite{harlow1965numerical}, in which $\tilde{p}$ is defined at cell centers and $\tilde{\bm{v}}$, $\tilde{\phi}$, and $\tilde{c}_\pm$ are defined on cell faces.
+This layout avoids spurious pressure modes.
+The grid point mapping for a representative discretization is shown in Figs.~\ref{fig:concept_diagram}(b,c) and the transformation is described in Appendix~\ref{app:transformations}.
+The solution to Eqs.~(\ref{eq:governing_equations}) is found first by initializing $\tilde{\phi}$ and $\tilde{c}_\pm$ at the Poisson-Boltzmann equilibrium in the absence of flow ($\tilde{\bm{v}}=0$) and then pseudo-time stepping the coupled set of equations toward steady-state upon turning on flow.
+The algorithms for these two steps are presented in Appendix~\ref{app:algorithms}.

-where $\delta \tilde{W}=\delta W/W$ and $\tilde{L}=L/W$ measure the amplitude and wavelength of the geometric undulations, respectively\footnote{It is important to note that the chosen transformation is not unique since there exist an arbitrary number of transformations that map sinusoidal apertures onto a rectilinear domain.}.
-The boundary value problem is thus solved in the mapped coordinate system on $X \in [-\tilde{L}/2,\tilde{L}/2]$ and $Y \in [0,1/2]$, where we take advantage of symmetry to evaluate the governing equations within the top half of the channel.
-For clarity, the mapping of the grid points for a representative numerical discretization is shown in figures~\ref{fig:concept_diagram}(b,c) and the transformation of material line, volume, and area elements are described in appendix \ref{app:transformations}.
-The steady-state solution is found by advancing pseudo-dynamic equations for the ion concentration fields, produced by adding a time-derivative to equation (\ref{eq:continuity_non_dim}),

-and iterating until the relative changes in $c_\pm$ per unit time are sufficiently small.
-With this idea, the concentration fields and electrostatic potential are first initialised by finding their equilibrium profiles in the absence of advection.
-Subsequently, equation (\ref{eq:pseudo_dynamics}) is advanced while satisfying the Stokes flow and Poisson relations until the target error is reached.
-Additional information regarding the algorithm for the initialization of the electrostatic potential and charge density as well as other numerical implementation details are reported in appendix \ref{app:algorithms}.